lisa-butler/My-Dive-Log/README.md

 * Navigation of the application is intuitive. &#9745;
 * When the user is logged in their username shows at the top of the screen. &#9745;
 * When the user is not logged in the option to login or register shows. &#9745;

+**Unit Testing:**

+This was done using pythons 'unittest' module that is part of the standard python library.

 ------------------------------------------------------------------